tufanozkan/deepLearn_twitter_emotions/README.md

 ## Results
 The trained model achieved high accuracy in identifying sentiments in tweets.
 The use of TF-IDF and dropout layers helped prevent overfitting and improved generalization.

-Future Work
+## Future Work
-	•	Experiment with advanced models like BERT for improved accuracy.
+- Experiment with advanced models like **BERT** or **GPT-based transformers** for improved accuracy and better contextual understanding.
+- Incorporate **data augmentation** techniques to enhance the diversity and robustness of the training data.
+- Add support for **multilingual sentiment analysis** to analyze tweets in multiple languages.
-	•	Enhance preprocessing for more robust handling of noisy text.
+- Optimize the preprocessing pipeline for better handling of noisy, sarcastic, or mixed-emotion text.
+- Develop a **web interface or API** for seamless integration and real-time sentiment prediction.
+- Explore **unsupervised learning** methods to classify new or unlabelled tweets dynamically.
+- Integrate visualizations like **word clouds** and **sentiment trends over time** for enhanced reporting.
+- Evaluate and compare performance with different vectorization techniques like **word embeddings (Word2Vec, GloVe)**.